Publication details

 Australia’s export control laws allow the Australian Government to regulate the export of goods.
 These laws support Australia’s reputation as a reliable, high-quality source of exports.
 This maintains and improves export opportunities for Australian agricultural and food products.

-From March 2021, Australia’s agricultural, fishery and forestry exports will be regulated under the Export Control Act 2020 (Act) and the Export Control Rules.
+Since March 2021, Australia’s agricultural, fishery and forestry exports have been regulated under the Export Control Act 2020 (Act) and the Export Control Rules.

 The Act defines prescribed goods.
 Prescribed goods are goods that are regulated by the Act and the Rules.
 The Rules list which goods are prescribed goods.
 All other goods are non-prescribed goods (also referred to as NPGs).